-When tvOS 13 becomes publicly available (or any time you want to install the latest version) you should go into your Apple TV's Settings app and select System > Software Updates > Update Software.
+If you want to install the latest version you should go into your Apple TV's Settings app and select System > Software Updates > Update Software.
 Then click on Download and Install, and Update Now.

 Depending on your settings the device may prompt you when an update becomes available, or even update automatically.
 We cover all of this in our detailed tutorial How to update tvOS on an Apple TV.